 Action / Advocacy

-Continue to support city and county efforts to address sea level rise; work to build community support for SLR adaptation and mitigation strategies.
+Support city and county efforts to address sea level rise; continue working to build community support for SLR adaptation and mitigation strategies

-Work in coalition with other organizations, pending board approval, on shared environmental issues and related sustainability issues; continue our board-sanctioned collaborative efforts with Lee County to build a coalition among Southwest Florida counties to address the economic and social impacts of sea level rise on our region
+Work in coalition with other organizations, pending board approval, on shared environmental issues related to water resource protection, preservation of environmentally sensitive lands, and related sustainability issues; review the status of our board-sanctioned collaborative efforts with Lee County to build a coalition among Southwest Florida counties to address the economic and social impacts of sea level rise on our region

-Advocate for “smart growth” to protect environmentally sensitive lands (including wildlife habitat) as Collier County reviews its growth management plans for eastern Collier County.
-The Committee has been actively involved in determining how RLSA lands will be developed and how much will be available to develop.
-We will continue to review transportation plans for that part of the county, plus costs to the public associated with the development.
+Continue advocating for “smart growth” to protect environmentally sensitive lands (including wildlife habitat) as Collier County moves toward the conclusion of public workshops and towards adopting growth management plans for eastern Collier County; the Committee has been actively involved in determining how RLSA lands will be developed and how much will be developed; we will continue to review transportation plans and costs to taxpayers